cocktailmake/cocktailmake.github.io/posts/abstract-of-web-api.md

 # Abstract

 In this post, I will explain the mechanism of Web API provided by RICHKA.
-In addition to operations from a normal Web browser, RICHIKA provides a Web API mechanism for use by access from   other than the browser for asynchronous processing, etc., and for future expansion.
+In addition to operations from a normal Web browser, RICHKA provides a Web API mechanism for use by access from   other than the browser for asynchronous processing, etc., and for future expansion.

 Due to the mechanism of WebAPI, it is possible to mainly use the following functions.
 - Manipulation of specific data